kpoloney/aip_spec/README.md

 The data folder will contain the digital object and its metadata.
 The data directory will contain the object itself saved in its original format with its original file name and a metadata subfolder.
-The metadata subfolder will contain, at minimum, a file containing descriptive metadata, and a file containing FITS metadata.
-These should be identified in the file name with the suffix "_DMD" for descriptive metadata and "_FITS" for FITS metadata.
+The metadata subfolder will contain, at minimum, a file containing descriptive metadata, and a file containing technical metadata.

 ## 2.2 Metadata